mklement0/fileicon/README.md

 * **macOS**

+**Important**:
-**Important**: If you're running macOS 12.3 or higher, be sure to install at least version 0.3.1 of this utility, as it no longer relies on Python (which no longer ships with macOS).
+ * If you're running macOS 12 (Monterey) or higher, be sure to install at least version 0.3.1 of this utility, as it no longer relies on Python (which no longer ships with macOS).
+ * Unfortunately, a bug beyond `fileicon`'s control causes the `get` sub-command (for extracting an existing icon) to be excessively slow on macOS 12 (Monterey); this has been fixed in macOS 13 (Ventura).

 ## Installation via Homebrew